MS-CSE-GCR/ethereumsupplychain/readme.md

 ![](media/4f53be7b6f5264a805d2ab8196d672a9.png)

-1. Click ¡§Logs¡¨ button to open up Log view, you can find your application logs here
+1. Click **Logs** button to open up Log view, you can find your application logs here

 ![](media/a833d02b282b97ea9daf986c493183d6.png)